-3. Although it was built by William the Conqueror, the first monarch to live in Windsor Castle was Henry I – who moved in in 1110.
-His grandson, Henry II liked the castle so much, he made some renovations and replaced the wood with much sturdier stone.
+3. Although it was built by William the Conqueror, the first monarch to live in Windsor Castle was Henry I. He moved in in 1110.
+His grandson, Henry II, liked the castle so much, he made some renovations and replaced the wood with much sturdier stone.

-5. It is also the largest inhabited castle in the world and has approximately 500 people that live and work in the castle – the Queen has a lot of housemates!
+5. It is also the largest inhabited castle in the world.
+It has approximately 500 people living and working there — the King has a lot of housemates!

-6. Windsor Castle was the preferred residence for Queen Victoria and Prince Albert – they made it their home and spent many happy years there.
-When Albert died, Victoria wore black every day for the rest of her life and some referred to her as the ‘Widow of Windsor’.
+6. Queen Victoria and Prince Albert spent many happy years there — it was their preferred residence.
+When Albert died, Victoria wore black every day for the rest of her life.
+Some referred to her as the ‘Widow of Windsor’.

 7. During WWII, the Royal Family were secret residents of Windsor Castle.
-The general public believed they were staying in Buckingham Palace but Windsor was were they were really positioned.
+Although, the public were under the impression they were staying at Buckingham Palace.
 All the windows of the castle were blacked out and each of the royal bedrooms were reinforced in case a bomb hit.

 Don’t forget to share your royal pictures with us on Instagram @goldentoursuk!